1 TB of storage equals 1,000 GB of data—that’s about 8 smartphones with 128 GB capacity

 When talking about data storage, systems are often measured in terabytes, but most files seen on a daily basis are stored in gigabytes or megabytes.
 So how many gigabytes or megabytes are in a terabyte?
 1 TB equals 1,000 gigabytes (GB) or 1,000,000 megabytes (MB).

 Now, let’s compare that to physical storage devices we use everyday.
 Compared to the average smartphone, 1 TB of storage is the same as roughly 8 (128 GB) iPhones or Samsung Galaxy devices.
-1 TB is also about 4 (256 GB) Windows or MacBook laptops—and some space is eaten up by system software.
+1 TB is also about 4 (256 GB) Windows or MacBook laptops—and some storage space is eaten up by system software.
 And, individual external hard drives often start at 1 TB of storage, with options that go up to 4 TB.

 The average user stores a mix of photos, videos, and documents.
 When you’re setting up a backup plan—either to save device space or preserve files—it’s hard to gauge how many photos and videos 1 terabyte of data can hold.
 1 TB gives you the option of storing roughly:

 If your phone runs out of space, you’re probably not carrying around a second one.
 The cloud gives you an easier way to store a large amount of data, including photos, videos, and important files.
 When you store content in the cloud, you’ll be able to do more with it, like:

 Dropbox has plans for individuals and teams with 1 TB or more of storage and can grow with your needs.
 Store all your photos, videos, personal files, and work projects with ease.

 Keep all your files safe with powerful online cloud storage